Legal Capacity Consequences

 Legal Capacity

-The American Bar Association defines 'legal capacity' as "the ability to perform a task – or make a decision.
-State laws set out the standards of legal capacity for various tasks – consent to treatment, make a Will, Trust or Deed, and make a gift or contract."
+The American Bar Association defines legal capacity as "the ability to perform a task or make a decision.
+State laws set out the standards of legal capacity for various tasks, such as consenting to treatment, making a Will, Trust or Deed, and making a gift or contract."

 In Illinois, legal capacity depends on the circumstances: